inlabru-org/inlabru/cran-comments.md

 ## Submission notes

-* Minor release 2.8.0, including new features, bug fixes, and fixes for package dependencies (improved handling of sp/rgdal/etc)
+* Minor release 2.9.0, including new features, speed improvements, bug fixes, and package dependency updates (Moved 'sp' from Depends to Imports to prepare for future move to Suggests, and added dependency on the new 'fmesher' package)
-* CRAN checks for old version, 2.7.0:
+* CRAN checks for old version, 2.8.0:
   NOTE: Additional_repositories is used for non-CRAN Suggested package INLA
+  NOTE: Documented arguments not in \usage in documentation object
-* Checks for new version, 2.8.0 (with latest INLA, 23.06.15):
+* Checks for new version, 2.9.0 (with latest INLA, 23.08.18):
   - Spurious error message about potentially invalid doi, see below

-## Test environments

-* ubuntu 22.04 (local, with INLA), R 4.3.1, 4.2.3, R devel
-* macOS-latest (on github, with INLA), R 4.3.1
-* windows-latest (on github, with INLA), R 4.3.1
-* win-builder; R devel, 4.3.1, 4.2.3
-* R-hub;
-    Windows Server R-devel
-    Fedora Linux R-devel
-    Ubuntu Linux 20.04 R-release
-* For the github platforms, separate tests were also done without installing packages in Suggests.

 ## R CMD check results

 Comments:

+* All "Documented arguments not in \usage in documentation object" cases have been corrected

 * The non-CRAN Suggested package INLA has been extensively tested with inlabru locally and in github actions for both Linux, Windows, and macOS.